kethmars/sketch-to-png/README.md

 ## Good to know
 - You can specify the template in the command.
 Eg `node index.js white` and `node index.js blue`
 - You can create your own Sketch templates.
-Just make sure there's a folder called `main-text` with text inside of it.
+Just make sure there's a layer group called `main-text` with text inside of it.